ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Abstract

 \section{Abstract}

 Recent years have seen an explosion of interest in organic radicals due to their promise for highly efficient organic light-emitting diodes (OLEDs) and molecular qubits.
-However, predicting their electronic structure has historically been challenging, especially for excited states, due to spin-contamination.
-Computationally inexpensive methods commonly use an unrestricted basis, leading to highly spin-contaminated excited states, whereas high-level methods such as Multiconfigurational SCF and Full-CI can give accurate, spin-pure results but are very computationally expensive.
-In this article we task ourselves with finding the simplest possible method to compute spin-pure excited states of radicals accurately.
-To do this, we note previous suggestions that adding a small number of double excitations into a radical CIS calculation could resolve the spin-contamination problem and combine this idea with the semi-empirical approach of Pariser-Parr-Pople (PPP) theory.
-To our surprise, this method, which we call ExROPPP (Extended Restricted Open-shell PPP theory), produces excited state energies and oscillator strengths with similar accuracy to experimental results as high-level GMC-QDPT for a series of hydrocarbon radicals and at minimal computational cost.
-Furthermore, by deriving Hamiltonian and dipole moment matrix elements we obtain a series of rules for the excited states of all alternant hydrocarbon radicals which should aid molecular design.
-These results pave the way for the highly accurate and efficient computation and prediction of the excited states of organic radicals.
+However, accurately and inexpensively computing their electronic structure has been challenging, especially for excited states, due to the spin-contamination problem.
+Furthermore, while alternacy or ‘pseudoparity’ rules have guided the interpretation and prediction of the excited states of closed-shell hydrocarbons since the 1950s, similarly general rules for hydrocarbon radicals have not to our knowledge yet been found.
+In this article we present solutions to both of these challenges.
+We firstly combine the extended configuration interaction singles (XCIS) method with Pariser-Parr-Pople (PPP) theory to obtain a method which we call ExROPPP (Extended Restricted Open-shell PPP theory).
+We find that ExROPPP computes spin-pure excited states of hydrocarbon radicals with comparable accuracy to experiment as high-level GMC-QDPT calculations but at a computational cost that is at least two orders of magnitude lower.
+We then use ExROPPP to derive widely-applicable rules for the spectra of alternant hydrocarbon radicals which are completely consistent with our computed results.
+These findings pave the way for the highly accurate and efficient computation and prediction of the excited states of organic radicals.